 SYNERGISTS OF SULFONAMIDES.
 Trimethoprim exerts a synergistic effect with sulfonamides.
 It is a potent and selective competitive inhibitor of microbial dihydrofolate reductase, the enzyme that reduces dihydrofolate to tetrahydrofolate, which is required for 1-carbon transfer reactions.
 Coadministration of a sulfonamide and trimethoprim introduces sequential blocks in the biosynthetic pathway for tetrahydrofolate (see Figure 52-2); the combination is much more effective than either agent alone.

 Sulfonamides have a wide range of antimicrobial activity against both gram-positive and gram-negative bacteria.
 Resistant strains have become common and the usefulness of these agents has diminished correspondingly.
-Sulfonamides are bacteriostatic; cellular and ...
+Sulfonamides are bacteriostatic; cellular and humoral defense ...